 The forgotten techniques of a wedding photographer

 I started my journey as a photographer over 25 years ago and back in the days of film and darkrooms.
-Boy that sounds old.
+Boy, that sounds old.
 LOL.
 It was before the age of youtube and online photography classes.
 To learn about photography meant to learn from another photographer.
 I say 25 years because I started out in the darkroom when I was 16 processing film and prints for myself and area photographers.
 Later on when it was time to choose my career path I looked into photography as a final career.
 I looked for a school that could really teach me the technical side of photography.
-I graduated a couple years later with a degree in commercial photography from OIP in Dayton Ohio.
+I graduated a couple of years later with a degree in commercial photography from OIP in Dayton Ohio.
 Sadly that school is no longer open.